alanhkarp/SitePasswordWeb/README.md

 There may come a time when you want to use a different password manager.
 In that case you can use the _Export passwords_ button at the bottom of the popup window.
 Clicking this button creates a file with the passwords for sites you remembered on this machine.
 You can see a readable form of the data in the file by opening it in a spreadsheet.

+You'll have to export to a separate file for each super password you use.
+Since SitePassword doesn't track your super passwords, it doesn't know which one goes with which domain.
+As a result each file will have a site password for every domain name in your SitePasswordData bookmarks folder.
+Only the domains associated with that super password will have the correct site password.

 **Be very careful with this file.** Completely delete it from your machine, including emptying the trash, after you use it.
 If you don't, anyone who gets access to your machine can get your passwords.

 ### Source Code